https://cdn.gabb.com/wp-content/uploads/2024/04/Regret-kids-social-media-4-ps.png

 Social media may also be used by teens to be more cognizant of world events and differing perspectives.
 News and novel experiences can be found in community and school events, through subscribing to free newsletters from reputable news outlets, and discovered at local museums and art galleries.

-Kids may want social media for the social affirmation they receive when a selfie gets more likes than usual.
+Kids may want social media for the social affirmation they receive.
 But kids can build confidence by trying new things and making friends.

 What did we miss?
 How do you handle social media at your house?
 Let us know in the comments!